mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/configuration/Mount-Volumes/index.md

 ## Mount Volume Configuration

-With DC/OS you can configure Mesos mount disk resources across your cluster by simply mounting storage resources on agents using a well-known path.
-When a DC/OS agent initially starts, it scans for volumes that match the pattern /dcos/volumeN, where N is an integer.
-The agent is then automatically configured to offer these disk resources to other services.
+With DC/OS you can configure Mesos mount disk resources across your cluster by simply mounting storage resources on Agents using a well-known path.
+When a DC/OS Agent initially starts, it scans for volumes that match the pattern /dcos/volumeN, where N is an integer.
+The Agent is then automatically configured to offer these disk resources to other services.

-A disk resource is added to a DC/OS agent after mounting external volumes to it.
+A disk resource is added to a DC/OS Agent after mounting external volumes to it.

-**Note:** Dont mount the volume to the public slave.

 Below are the steps to be followed to configure Mount Volume: